 Before you ask, no, flying is not terribly stressful for kittens.
 In our experience, it is adult cats that may get upset about flying and travelling.
 Kittens are at a trusting, happy-go-lucky age and they expect everything to turn out well.
 The biggest stress for them is getting used to a new home and new human friends.
 That's an adjustment they must make whether they are shipped or not.Your pet will be insured.
 To date, we have had great success with the delivery of all of our kittens.

 We ship Air Canada.
 Live animals are placed in the cargo hold of the airplane which is properly heated and pressurized as is the cabin.

-Between November 1, 2013 - March 31, 2014, Shipping will be available to International Airports in Major Cities as those planes are heated.
+Between November 1, 2014 - March 31, 2015, Shipping will be available to International Airports in Major Cities as those planes are heated.
 Shipments to smaller airports in smaller cities (aircrafts E75, E90, CRJ, CR7, BEH) will resume after that time.
 Live animals are not accepted as cargo on some of the narrowbody fleet, as the cargo holds of these aircraft are not heated.

 When these Winter restrictions Cargo Hold Restrictions are in effect, it is still possible to fly to pick up your kitten at an International Airport in Major Cities and then transport it back home with you in the Cabin.
 Click on the links below to learn more.Passengers are required to register their pets in advance, as a maximum of two animals are allowed on the smaller Jazz planes, with four allowed on the larger Air Canada flights.